arnavgautam/TreeHacks2015/HOLs/HOL-DebuggingCloudServices/HOL.md

 	> By default, when an action method with the **HandleErrorAttribute** attribute throws any exception, MVC displays the **Error** view that is located in the **~/Views/Shared** folder.

-1. In addition to error logging, tracing can also be useful for recording other significant events during the execution of the application.
-For example, for registering whenever a given controller action is invoked.
+1. In addition to error logging, tracing can also be useful to record other significant events during the execution of the application; for example, to register whenever a given controller action is invoked.
 To show this feature, insert the following (highlighted) tracing statement at the start of the **Calculator** method to log a message whenever this action is called.

 	<!-- mark:7 -->
 	````C#